-Jordan along with a dear friend Rev. Janie Spahr, founder of the LGBTQ+ Center in Marin County, gathered some ten nurses, doctors health care professionals, attorneys, religious leaders, transgender friends and began to make this dream a reality.
+Jordan along with a dear friend, Rev. Dr. Jane (Janie) Spahr, founder of the LGBTQI+ Center in Marin County, gathered some ten nurses, doctors and health care professionals, attorneys, religious leaders, transgender friends and began to make this dream a reality.
 For over a year, they went to work to find a place where his dream could come true.
-With support from the Staff of San Francisco Theological Seminary, now the University of Redlands, on November 20 2018, his dream became a reality with a beautiful home where transgender folks going through their affirmation surgeries could find rest and healing.
+With support from the Staff of San Francisco Theological Seminary, now the University of Redlands, on November 20 2018, his dream became a reality with a beautiful home where transgender folks going through their affirmation surgeries could find rest, recovery, and healing.

 His passion to have this kind of housing has established a model of care and true hospitality.
-Jordan preached, spoke, taught and trained volunteers from The Spahr Center, different faith communities and the San Francisco bay area, who caught his dream.
-This wonderful house has given safety and respite for many guests and their caregivers who come to stay and also receive healthy delicious meals weekly from volunteers of nine organizations including multi-faith traditions and an LGBTQ+ Seniors group.
+Jordan shared his life story, spoke, taught and trained volunteers from The Spahr Center, different faith communities, and the San Francisco bay area, who caught his dream.
+This wonderful house has given safety and respite for many guests and their caregivers who come to stay and also receive healthy delicious meals weekly from volunteers of eight organizations including multi-faith traditions and an LGBTQ+ Seniors group.